open-xchange/appsuite-middleware/documentation/administration/running_a_cluster.md

 * If there are general incompatibilities between two revisions of the Open-Xchange Server that prevent an operation in a cluster (release notes), it's recommended to choose another name for the cluster in cluster.properties for the nodes with the new version.
 This will temporary lead to two separate clusters during the rolling upgrade, and finally the old cluster being shut down completely after the last node was updated to the new version.
 While distributed data can't be migrated from one server version to another in this scenario due to incompatibilities, the uptime of the system itself is not affected, since the nodes in the new cluster are able to serve new incoming requests directly.
 * When updating only UI plugins without also updating to a new version of the core UI, you also need to perform the additional step from Updating UI plugins.
 * When performing a rolling upgrade of the middleware nodes in the cluster to 7.10.2 from a previous version (7.10.1 and earlier), the upgraded nodes will not join the Hazelcast cluster and fail to startup properly due to a change in the join process of the underlying Hazelcast library.
 Therefore, a new configuration switch is introduced that takes care to dynamically append the Hazelcast version to the cluster name so that a new cluster group is created automatically for the upgraded nodes: `com.openexchange.hazelcast.group.name.appendVersion`.
 Please mind that this configuration property is only applicable for 7.10.2; later versions starting with 7.10.3 will always append the version identifier to the group name.
 The default value is false, so that there are no surprises when patching an existing 7.10.2 installation.
+* When performing a rolling upgrade of the middleware nodes in the cluster to 7.10.5 from a previous version (7.10.4 and earlier), the upgraded nodes will not join the Hazelcast cluster and fail to startup properly due to a change in the join process of the underlying Hazelcast library.
+Therefore, a default automatic port offset mechanism can be used and no manual changes are necessary.
+However, it is still possible to take full control over the used ports if needed, e.g. because firewalls have to be considered.
+See properties `com.openexchange.hazelcast.network.portOffset` and `com.openexchange.hazelcast.network.port`  for further details.